Home Contents Bike Park Bar Lounge Library Office Notice Board

 DOUG BAILEY AND HIS END TO END ON A VETERAN

-For the past few years some members of the South Wales Section of the Vintage Motor Cycle Club have been discussing a non-stop run from end to end.
+During 1965 some members of the South Wales Section of the Vintage Motor Cycle Club have been discussing a non-stop run from end to end in the spirit of those achieved by Hart-Davies.

-This year Doug Bailey arranged to attempt the run on his 1911 3+ h.p.
-Triumph, identical to the machine Ivan Hart-Davies used.
-So Sunday, August 28th, saw a Morris 1000 van leave Cardiff for John O’Groats with Doug Bailey, Graham Gardiner, Doug’s son Denis and the Triumph abroad.
+Doug Bailey arranged to attempt the run on his 1911 3+ h.p.
+Triumph, identical to the machine Ivan Hart-Davies used for his final record.
+So Sunday, August 28th 1966, saw a Morris 1000 van leave Cardiff for John O’Groats with Doug Bailey, Graham Gardiner, Doug’s son Denis and the Triumph aboard.
 The van was to “shadow” Doug on his non-stop run, keeping a log and supplying petrol when needed.
 The two drivers taking shifts at driving.
 Good time was made to John O’Groats with an over night stop in Ayr on Sunday.

 The run started on Tuesday morning, August 30th, 1966, at 8.18 a.m.
 It was misty and raining.
 25 miles out the engine of the Triumph seized.
 A big end.
 Retracing steps to Wick an engineering firm kindly obliged to repair the big end.
 Six hours cleaning the crank pin and making a new bush using the metal out of the old bush.
 Cost 3~/-.